nealbrophy/LinuxCommandGenerator_v1.1/README.md

 - 3.)
 See the CLI commands in the output section.
 - 4.)
 Copy to clipboard and paste into your terminal (all of these commands require super user permissions, please make sure you have this before proceeding).
 - 5.)
 If you would like to collect multiple app/theme/icon commands, simply click the "add to list/save for later" button then continue collecting more commands as needed.
 - 6.)
-When you have collected all the commands you need (see Step 5 above) you can either download them as a .txt file or email the list of commands to yourself.
+When you have collected all the commands you need (see Step 5 above) you can download them as a nicely formatted .html file.

 ---
 #### Technologies used